noamsw/Mivni2/README.md

                       the groups are the unified dealerships.
                       two dynamic arrays.
   Dealership Manager{
-                      groups_array- points to the group in question, contains the name, size by amount of cardealerships, and two trees:
+                      groups_array- points to the set in question,

+                      cardealership_array points to the cardealerships

+                     }
+  DSset{
+    the sets of Cad dealerships
+    DSset name
+    DSsetsize by amount of cardealerships,
+    and two trees:
-                        Id_AvlTree ranked by id, in order to update sales, Sales_AvlTree ranked by Sales, in order to return a model by rank of sales cardealership_array points to the cardealerships
+    Id_AvlTree ranked by id, in order to update sales, Sales_AvlTree ranked by Sales, in order to return a model by rank of sales
   }
   CarDealerships{
                   Dealership Id
                 }